-As a lifelong resident of Southeast Texas, I understand the importance of agriculture to our great state.
-It is a $100 billion industry in Texas, and is absolutely vital to our national security, economy, and the health and well-being of our citizens.
+As a lifelong resident of Southeast Texas, I understand our agriculture industry’s impact on the state.
+It is a $100 billion industry in Texas and is vital to our national security, economy, and the health and well-being of our citizens.

-In Congress, I am working to advance policies and solutions to ensure that farmers and ranchers thrive in the Lone Star State.
-Texas farmers, ranchers and timber growers know what is best for Texas agriculture, and I am doing my best to eliminate burdensome and unnecessary regulations that adversely impact farming and ranching.
-From farm dust and spilled milk to tractor tire ruts in a field, over-zealous regulators in previous Administrations have undermined the American family farm by imposing policies that were entirely too intrusive.
+No one knows Texas’ agriculture needs more than our farmers, ranchers, and timber growers.
+In Congress, I am working to advance policies and solutions that ensure our farmers and ranchers thrive.
+I am also fighting to eliminate burdensome and unnecessary regulations that adversely impact the farming and ranching industry.
+From farm dust and spilled milk to tractor tire ruts in a field, over-zealous regulators in previous administrations have undermined our farming families by imposing policies that are entirely too intrusive.

-Quite frankly, we have had too many bureaucrats sitting down at these federal agencies trying to think of a new way to regulate somebody.
-I’m working with the Trump Administration to bring a little common-sense to government.
+Quite frankly, we have had too many bureaucrats sitting down at these federal agencies trying to think of new ways to regulate people.
+I’m working to bring some common sense to the table.

-From the rice fields in Liberty and Chambers Counties to the timber lands in Tyler, Jasper and Newton, my constituents in the agriculture community can rest assured that I am working with like-minded Members of Congress every day to enact policies that have the best interest of the American farmer and rancher in mind.
+From the rice fields in Liberty and Chambers Counties to the timber lands in Tyler, Jasper, and Newton, my constituents working in the agriculture community can rest assured that I am striving with like-minded Members of Congress to enact policies that prioritize their livelihoods’ and best interests.